spurgeah/ccfes-control/HINTS.md

   - 0 -> Battery (was Unused)

 ### DL_get_ack for type battery
-- energy state, 1 byte, is a flag, bit 1: cable connected, bit 2: device is loading
+- Energy state, 1 byte, is a flag, bit 1: cable connected, bit 2: device is loading
-- percentage, 1 byte, [0, 100] in percent
+- Percentage, 1 byte, [0, 100] in percent
-- temperature, 1 byte, [-128, 127] in degrees
+- Temperature, 1 byte, [-128, 127] in degrees
-- current, 4 bytes, [-327675, 327675] in milli ampere
+- Current, 4 bytes, [-327675, 327675] in milliampere
-- voltage, 4 bytes, [0, 65535] in milli volt
+- Voltage, 4 bytes, [0, 65535] in millivolt

 ### DL_send_file_ack
-- block number, 4 byte, block number of DL_send_file
+- Block number, 4 byte, block number of DL_send_file

 ### DL_send_live_data
-- parameters are big endian?
+- Parameters are big endian?
 - SignalType for each sample is always 0